james-weaver/middleman-zurb-foundation-6/README.md

 `$ gem install middleman`

+####Start a New Project

-Initiate a new project with the middleman-foundation-6 template
+Start a new project with the middleman-foundation-6 template

 `$ middleman init -T james-weaver/middleman-foundation-6 PROJECT_NAME`

 You'll be asked if you want to enable [livereload](https://github.com/middleman/middleman-livereload) and if you want a `rack.ru` file

-##Configuring
+##Configuration

 ####CSS Modules
 middleman-foundation-6 inclues all of the Foundation 6 CSS modules.
 You can comment out the modules you don't need in `source/stylesheets/foundation/app.css.sass`